SciML/ModelingToolkit.jl/docs/src/tutorials/ode_modeling.md

 end
 ```

-While defining the model `UnitstepFOLFactory`, an initial guess of 0.0 is assigned to `x(t)` and 1.0 to `τ`.
+While defining the model `UnitstepFOLFactory`, an initial condition of 0.0 is assigned to `x(t)` and 1.0 to `τ`.
-Additionally, these initial guesses can be modified while creating instances of `UnitstepFOLFactory` by passing arguments.
+Additionally, these initial conditions can be modified while creating instances of `UnitstepFOLFactory` by passing arguments.

 ```@example ode2
 @mtkbuild fol = UnitstepFOLFactory(; x = 0.1)
 sol = ODEProblem(fol, [], (0.0, 5.0), []) |> solve
 ```

-In non-DSL definitions, one can pass `defaults` dictionary to set the initial guess of the symbolic variables.
+In non-DSL definitions, one can pass `defaults` dictionary to set the initial conditions of the symbolic variables.

 ```@example ode3
 using ModelingToolkit